smaurice101/readthedocs/docs/source/tmlbuilds.rst

              5. Provide a brief analysis of the results

              FORMAT YOUR RESPONSE:
-             - Filtered results: [list the qualifying numbers with their "mainuid" fields]
+             - Filtered results: [list the qualifying numbers with their "uid" fields]
              - Count of qualifying numbers: [number]
              - Analysis: [brief explanation of what the filter revealed]